paritytech/polkadot-sdk/README.md

 This repository is the amalgamation of 3 separate repositories that used to make up Polkadot SDK, namely Substrate, Polkadot and Cumulus.
 Read more about the merge and its history [here](https://polkadot-public.notion.site/Polkadot-SDK-FAQ-fbc4cecc2c46443fb37b9eeec2f0d85f).

+## Other useful resources and tooling
+* A simple tool to manage and update the Polkadot SDK dependencies (https://github.com/paritytech/psvm)